888cwt888/How-to-split-and-send-your-BCH-Bitcoin-Cash-ABC-BCHA-wallet/README.md

-# How to split and send your BCH / Bitcoin Cash ABC | BCHA wallet
+# How to split and send your BCH / Bitcoin Cash ABC coins | BCHA wallet
 # Where To Store Bitcoin ABC (BCHA)

 Install the [official BCHN wallet](https://bchnwallet.org) and split your BCH coins.